MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/changing-contexts.md

 If any application execution, stepping, or tracing occurs, the register context is immediately reset to match the program counter's position.
 In user mode, the register context is also reset if the current process or thread is changed.

-The register context affects stack traces, because the stack trace begins at the location that the stack pointer register (**esp** on an x86-based processor or **sp** on an Itanium-based processor) points to.
+The register context affects stack traces, because the stack trace begins at the location that the stack pointer register (**esp** on an x86-based processor) points to.
 If the register context is set to an invalid or inaccessible value, stack traces cannot be obtained.

 You can apply a processor breakpoint (data breakpoint) to a specific register context by using the [**.apply\_dbp (Apply Data Breakpoint to Context)**](-apply-dbp--apply-data-breakpoint-to-context-.md) command.